Escrow Agent: What You Need To Know

-While they are similar in that, with both of these accounts, money is being held by a third party until certain conditions are met – such as until the terms of a purchase agreement are met or until the grantor of the trust dies – there are some key differences that separate these two things.
+With both of these accounts, money is being held by a third party until certain conditions are met – such as until the terms of a purchase agreement are met or until the grantor of the trust dies.
+But there are some key differences that separate these two things.

 With a trust, the third party who manages the money or assets within the trust is known as the trustee.
 This person has a fiduciary responsibility to the trust’s beneficiary (the person who will receive the assets in the trust once the conditions are met) only.